akritiko/bulk_qr_generator/README.md

 3. **Invalid CSV Format**: Verify that the CSV file follows the required structure.
 4. **Empty Inputs in Single QR Mode**: Ensure you provide valid inputs for the URL and file name.
 5. **GUI-Specific**: The program will prompt users with messages if required fields are missing or invalid.
+6. **CLI-Specific**: Missing or incorrect arguments will display an error message with usage instructions.

 ---